. . . maintaining terroir through environmentally friendly vineyard management .

-Discussions with Bill WilliamsonOur home and those of our children and grandchildren are surrounded by our vineyards.
-We drink the wine and eat the fruit and vegetables grown on our property.
+Discussions with Bill WilliamsonOur family, our children and grandchildren are surrounded by our vineyards.
+We drink the wine and eat the fruit and vegetables grown on our property and consume the water from our wells.

-We are all successful farmers and business people and there is no way we would want to contaminate the food or wine we consume daily so sustainable farming is an unequivocal life choice.
+We are all successful farmers and intelligent business people.
+There is no way we would want to contaminate the water, food or wine we consume daily so sustainable farming is an unequivocal life choice.

 Industrial agriculture has become the economic way to grow crops.
 Vineyards dominated by corporations growing the same crops year after year, using enormous amounts of chemical pesticides and fertilizers that damage soils, water, air, and degrades the very resources that they depend on and completely ignore the centenaries-old tradition of Terroir, that grapes and the wine they produce show a sense of the place where they grew.